Frequently Asked Questions

 -

 I listen closely to what is said, as well as what may be more difficult to put into words.
-Our first session is an opportunity to begin understanding what has brought you to therapy, what you hope might be different, and the experiences and relationships that have shaped your life.
+Our consultation is an opportunity to begin understanding what has brought you to treatment and what you hope to change.

 It is also a chance for you to experience what it feels like to be in the room with me and to ask any questions you may have.
 There is no expectation that you arrive with a clear understanding of what is wrong or what you need.
-Often, therapy begins with a vague sense that something feels painful, repetitive, or out of place.
+Often, treatment begins with a vague sense that something feels painful, repetitive, or amiss.

 Together, we make space for that uncertainty, trusting that meaning emerges through the process of thinking and speaking together.